PopovEvgeniy/simpleupxwizard/readme.txt

 Prepare for work

 You can download UPX here: https://upx.github.io
-Put executable file of UPX to SIMPLE UPX WIZARD directory before first start.
+Put the executable file of UPX to SIMPLE UPX WIZARD directory before first start.

 Contact